TheBugFather/Shellcode-Generator/README.md

 - Selected executable is run in objdump, the output in intel syntax is redirected to a temporary text file
 - The text file is then iterated over line by line; grabbing bytes, stripping whitespace, & formatting it as shellcode
 - The shellcode formatted for the current line will be appended to a variable
-- Once all iterations are complete the temp file is deleted and final shellcode is provided
+- Once all iterations are complete the temp file is deleted and final shellcode result is provided